 Simon Tam is an award-winning musician, author, entrepreneur, and social justice activist.

 Simon is best known as the founder and bassist of The Slants, the world’s first and only all-Asian American dance rock band.
-His approach to activism through the arts has been highlighted in thousands of media features across 82 countries, including: BBC World News, NPR, TIME Magazine, TED talks, NBC, and the New York Times.
+His approach to activism through the arts has been highlighted in thousands of media features across 82 countries, including: BBC World News, NPR, TIME Magazine, NBC, and the New York Times.

 Simon designed one of the first college-accredited social media certificate programs in the United States.
 He has led the strategic communications efforts of two of Oregon’s largest higher education institutions, winning him over a dozen awards in marketing while serving over 130,000 students across the Northwest.